+This is one of the top careers in Finance.
 Investment bankers usually facilitate brokering of major transactions for large institutional clients including Mergers & Acquisitions (M&As), underwriting for equities or debt securities to raise major capital and corporate restructuring among other things.
 It is one of the most preferred career choices in finance for the kind of recognition accorded and rewards earned in terms of big pay packages and bonuses.
 It is an intensely competitive field requiring a combination of financial expertise, excellent negotiation skills and a high level of confidence.

 Most of the large investment banks prefer to hire top MBAs with the desired skill set.
 With 75 to 100 work hours a week, it is considered among the poorer choices in terms of work-life balance.
 However, working with a large firm in one of the financial hubs including New York or London, remuneration and growth prospects would easily be among the best.

 Asset managers help manage the wealth of High Net-Worth Individuals (HNIs) and institutional clients.
 They identify suitable avenues of investment for their clients to help realize their wealth creation goals and develop and implement long-term investment strategies to achieve the same.
 Perks are among the best in the industry as the demand for skilled asset managers continue to rise and work hours are much better, making possible a good work-life balance.
 Professionals with CFA (Chartered Financial Analyst) or CIMA (Certified Investment Management Analyst) could be best fit for the role.